Of10-Coworking/of10-main-website/_posts/2017-01-10-of10-betahaus-partnership.md

 With this collaboration, we wish to redefine the future of work and celebrate the working nomad.

-Check out betahaus at https://www.betahaus.com/berlin/
+Check out betahaus at their [website](https://www.betahaus.com/berlin/)